-- 1. Approval is dependant upon, and limited to, the proposals and plans contained in the application dated August 5, 2019 as amended February 18, 2020, and supporting documents and oral representations submitted and affirmed by the applicant, and conditions, if any, imposed by the Planning Board, and any variation from such plans, proposals and supporting documents and representations are subject to review and approval by the Planning Board or the Town Planner in accordance with Section 814.G. of the Land Use Ordinance. - 2.
+- 1. Approval is dependent upon, and limited to, the proposals and plans contained in the application dated August 5, 2019 as amended June 22, 2020 and supporting documents and oral representations submitted and affirmed by the applicant, and conditions, if any, imposed by the Planning Board, and any variation from such plans, proposals and supporting documents and representations are subject to review and approval by the Planning Board or the Town Planner in accordance with Section 814.G. of the Land Use Ordinance. - 2.
 Approval is subject to the requirements of the Post-Construction Stormwater Ordinance, Chapter 144.
-Any person owning, operating, leasing or having control over stormwater management facilities required by the post-construction stormwater management plan must annually engage the services of a qualified third-party inspector who must certify compliance with the post-construction stormwater management plan on or by May 1st of each year. - 3.
-Soils excavated on the site should be evaluated by an Environmental Professional (Licensed Engineer or Certified Geologist with experience in environmental assessment) to determine if they are impacted by oil and/or hazardous substances and require special handling if disposed of offsite or reused on site. - 4.
-There shall be a note on the plans to indicate that the MEDEP be notified if oil or hazardous substance-impacted soils are encountered.
+Any person owning, operating, leasing or having control over stormwater management facilities required by the post-construction stormwater management plan must annually engage the services of a qualified third-party inspector who must certify compliance with the post-construction stormwater management plan on or by May 1st of each year.

+- 3. Soils excavated on the site should be evaluated by an Environmental Professional (Licensed Engineer or Certified Geologist with experience in environmental assessment) to determine if they are impacted by oil and/or hazardous substances and require special handling if disposed of offsite or reused on site. - 4.
+Prior to issuance of building permits, the Planning Board must find that elevations for the proposed building(s) meet the Commercial District Design Standards in §813.A.